Cheaper by the Dozen (2003 film): Plot

 After Kate departs for her book tour, Tom realizes that he cannot handle the children on his own after a chaotic night.
 He tries to hire a housekeeper, but nobody is willing to work with a family as large as the Bakers.
-Tom decides to bring the football players from work into his house for game practicing in the living room (to prepare for the Saturday night football game) while the children perform chores and their household games.
+Tom decides to bring the football players from work into his house for game practicing in the living room to prepare for the Saturday night football game, while the children perform chores and their household games.
 However, they start causing trouble at school and Charlie, the Bakers' oldest son, is removed from the football team.

-Kate overhears from the children about the chaos and cancels the book tour to take charge of the situation.
+Kate overhears from the children about the chaos and cancels the remainder of her book tour to take charge of the situation.
 Kate's publisher decides to create an additional promotion for her book by inviting Oprah Winfrey to tape a segment about the Bakers in their home instead.
 Despite much coaching from Kate, the Bakers are not able to demonstrate the loving, strongly bonded family that Kate described in her book.
-When Mark, one of the younger children, becomes upset that his pet frog has died, a heated fight erupts moments before the segment starts, leading the cameramen to call Winfrey to cancel the segment.
+However, when Mark becomes upset that his pet frog has died, a heated fight erupts moments before the segment starts, leading the cameramen to call Winfrey to cancel the segment.
 Mark runs away from home, prompting the Bakers to find him, with Nora dumping Hank when he refuses to help.
-Tom indulges a hunch that Mark is trying to run back to the Bakers' old home, and eventually finds Mark on an Amtrak train departing from Chicago to Midland.
+Tom indulges a hunch that Mark is trying to return to the Bakers' old home, and eventually finds Mark on an Amtrak train en route from Chicago to Midland.

-Reuniting with the rest of their family, the Bakers begin to address their issues with each other, and Tom ultimately resigns from his position at his alma mater to spend time with his family.
+Reuniting with the rest of their family, the Bakers begin to address their issues with each other, and find a happy medium.
+Kate publishes her book and becomes successful in sales.
+Tom ultimately resigns from his position at his alma mater and finds another job, which allows him to spend more time caring for his family.